Skip to main content

 Blurred image of the arch used as background for stylistic purposes.

-Assistant Professor, Department of Communication Studies
+Assistant Professor, Communication Studies

 Soroya Julian McFarlane (Ph.D., University of Miami) is an Assistant Professor in the Department of Communication Studies at the University of Georgia.
 Her research focuses on designing and evaluating communication interventions that address health disparities at the community level.
 Dr. McFarlane’s research agenda is driven by understanding how culture influences health, and how communication interventions that translate science for diverse populations might be effective in reducing health disparities.
 Her recent research has been on women’s sexual and reproductive health, with the aim of (1) expanding theoretical understanding of culturally-targeted messaging and interventions, and (2) understanding the impact of media, innovation and participatory approaches.
 She also leads and collaborates with US-based researchers in the area of clinical trial communication, with a special focus on vulnerable and minority populations.